J2L3S4/Dracula-calc/README.md

 I've only tested on python 3.13 so if you have a older or newer version it might not work (but I think it does unless its a big version difference).

-You can just run the calculator.pyw from the files or releases.
+You can just run the calculator.pyw from the files.

 ![dracula-calc](https://github.com/user-attachments/assets/9dbcf6f5-252e-4e95-8fdf-1547ff4d4b84)